ampyard/facequest/tutorial.md

 In the above picture you can see two drop down menus, one for select folder and other one for select photo from folder that you have selected.
 After selecting the folder name and photo you can see the selected photo in “Reference Photo” section.

 Now, you just have to upload the photo in the “Photo to be verified” section by clicking the camera icon.
-Then there is an option for add notes and title for this verification, so you can identify this verification later.
+Then there is an option to add notes and title for this verification, so you can identify this verification later.
 Although it is optional, it is better to add some notes for face verification.

 <br/>
 <img class="img-fluid" src="./img/tutorial/verify-result.jpg" alt="face-verification-result">